 Contained cat collection

 Council rangers collect contained and trapped cats between 8.30am and 4pm on weekdays.
-Any calls made after-hours to council to collect cats, are dealt with the following day.
+Any calls made after-hours to council to collect cats are dealt with the following day.
 Calls made to council on weekends or public holidays will be dealt with on the next business day.
-For this reason we ask that traps are not set between Friday night and Sunday afternoon, or from midday prior to a public holiday.
+For this reason we ask that traps are not set after 4pm on a Friday through to Sunday evening before sunset, or from midday prior to a public holiday.

-Domestic cats that are wearing current identification or can be traced through a microchip will be reunited with their owners.
+Domestic cats that are wearing current identification or can be traced through a microchip will be reunited with their owners once it is confirmed that the cat is registered.
 Cats that are not microchipped or identifiable will be impounded.

 If you have contained a cat that frequently trespasses on your property, an objection to trespassing notice can be issued to the cat’s owner.
 Speak to the ranger who collects the cat about this option.